 Home renovations come in many different shapes and sizes.
 Here’s a brief list of home renovation ideas for small and major investments in your home.

 Doors and Windows

 One of the most popular home renovation ideas is replacement doors and windows.
 Relatively cheap — replacing a door can cost around $800 — upgrading these small areas of your home can increase your home’s efficiency and décor.
 These projects almost always pay for themselves in a short amount of time and help the environment and your home.
-An incredible high percentage of heat loss occurs through window openings.
+An incredibly high percentage of heat loss occurs through window openings.
 Installing double- or triple-paned windows will increase your windows U-Factor several times over.
-Heat gain, air leakage and condensation resistance can also be improved.
+Heat gain, air leakage, and condensation resistance can also be improved.

 Over time, wood doors can shrink, swell or bow.
 This can cause your entry door to stick, make it difficult to open and close or create an uncomfortable draft coming from under the door.
 Doors can be sanded down or extended to fix these problems, but it may simply be time for a new door.
 Wood is the traditional, timeless option, but fiberglass or steel may offer better performance and durability.

 Insulate and Ventilate